DKMS37/Bamazon/README.md

       HE/SHE can now input whatever quantity to add to the selected item.

-  * To verify that the app is working and communicating to the MySQL database, compare the two My SQL images, the image UP and the image BELOW:
+  * To verify that the app is working and communicating to the MySQL database, compare the two My SQL images, the image UP and the image BELOW.

       BEFORE:
       ```
        * "Item ID: 3